kaarthis/Projects/prd/security/custom-credential-provider.md

 This approach ensures that customers can maintain their existing network security posture while enabling custom credential provider functionality, making it suitable for highly regulated environments and air-gapped scenarios.

-**Bootstrap container registry are only for cluster bootstrapping and not for user workloads:**
+**Bootstrap container registry only for cluster bootstrapping and not for user workloads:**

 The bootstrap ACR used for distributing credential provider binaries should be dedicated solely to the purpose of holding resources needed for cluster bootstrapping and not used for storing or pulling user workload images.
 This separation ensures:

 - **Clear Permission Boundaries**: The bootstrap ACR requires different access patterns and security policies than registries used for application images
 - **Operational Isolation**: Credential provider binary updates and application image deployments operate on different lifecycles and should not interfere with each other
 - **Security Best Practices**: Mixing infrastructure binaries with application images in the same registry can complicate security policies and audit trails

+With the theme of this feature being to "bring your own," customers are expected to set up their own bootstrap ACR and push their credential provider binaries to it.
+For details on setting up a private ACR, please refer to the "BYO ACR" section [here](https://learn.microsoft.com/en-us/azure/aks/concepts-network-isolated#how-a-network-isolated-cluster-works).

 Customers should maintain separate registries for their application workloads and use the bootstrap ACR exclusively for credential provider binary distribution.